Beautiful Malmo and Copenhagen in one easy day trip

 Farewell for now

 Our last few days with our relatives were fantastic.
 We had BBQs on the deck late into the warm summer evenings and enjoyed a few sing-songs.
 We’ve warned them we’ll be back and might have to turn it into an annual trip!
-If you are planning a trip to Copenhagen you really should consider visiting Malmö.
+If you are planning a trip to Copenhagen you really should consider taking a day trip to Malmo.
 It’s just so easy to get to and it might even be cheaper to find accommodation there.
 If you have any questions at all about our trips, please do get in touch!